Thirty-fourth week of 2019 edition!

 This week, I reviewed the sites in reverse alphabetical order (Z to A).

-Shameless self-promotion moment: I hope you're enjoying my reviews of Fire Force (you can find my review of episode 6 here).
-There's a lot to like about the show, from its border-line bizarre sense of humor to its beautiful visuals.
-I'll go so far as to say I really enjoy the characters.
-That's what attracted my attention to Micahangello's post on The Ramen Stand.
-The sixth episode was all about Hibana, and I really enjoyed how this post explored what the episode said about her motivations.
-I think it's a sign of a quality anime series when its characters have enough substance to support articles like this.
-It's always enjoyable to see the world through another set of eyes!
+Shameless self-promotion moment: I hope you’re enjoying my review of Fire Force (you can find my review of episode 6 here).
+There’s a lot to like about the show, from its border-line bizarre sense of humor to its beautiful visuals.
+I’ll go so far as to say I really enjoy the characters.
+That’s what attracted my attention to Micahangello’s post on The Ramen Stand.
+The sixth episode was all about Hibana, and I really liked how this post explored what the episode said about her motivations.
+I think it’s a sign of a quality anime when its characters have enough substance to support this kind of article.
+It’s always enjoyable to see the world through another set of eyes!

-You know how sometimes you meet a character and instantly know that's someone who you'd fight beside?
-Not fight with -- fight on behalf of.
-And notice I did say "see" a character.
-I said "meet," because part of the the character's experience is so alive, so real, that she might be someone at work or school.
-It doesn't happen very often, but there's a character in Sound Euphonium who's like that for me, and her name is Asuka Tanaka.
+You know how sometimes you meet a character and instantly know that’s someone who you’d fight beside?
+Notice I did say “see” a character.
+I said “meet,” because part of the experience is that the character is so alive, so real, that she might be someone at work or school.
+It doesn’t happen very often, but there’s a character in Sound Euphonium who’s like that for me, and her name is Asuka Tanaka.
 So it was with absolute delight that I read this post written by Lita from Lita Kino Anime Corner.
-The article is a celebration of the character of Asuka, and I have to say honestly that after reading it, I felt better about my day.
-That's saying something!
+This post is a celebration of the character of Asuka, and I have to say honestly that after reading it, I felt better about my day.
+That’s saying something!

 In Other Posts to Crow About 2019 Week 32 Edition, I highlighted a post by Irina from I Drink and Watch Anime about the first season of Log Horizon.
-The reason was simple: I adored the series and Irina's treatment of it!
-So, when I saw that Irina had written a followup post about Log Horizon 2 (this time on 100 Word Anime -- looks like a single website can't contain her talent!), I had to check it out.
-And I'm glad I did.
-From her mention of Rundel Haus' observation about music to her theory about the reality underlying the series' world, the article was jam-packed with reasons to love the show.
-And, of course, I want to rewatch both season 1 and 2 now!
+The reason was simple: I adored the series and I adored Irina’s treatment of it!
+So, when I saw that Irina had written a followup post about Log Horizon 2 (this time on 100 Word Anime — looks like a single website can’t contain her talent!), I had to check it out.
+And I’m really glad I did.
+From her mention of Rundel Haus’ observation about music to her theory about the reality underlying the world in the series, the article was jam-packed with reasons to love the show.
+And of course, now I want to rewatch both season 1 and 2 now!